endless-sky/endless-sky-wiki/CreatingMissions.md

 mission <name>
 ```

 The mission name must be unique.
+Missions are stored by the game in alphabetical order

 ```html
 name <name>